kuma35/thinking-forth-translate/chapter6.rst

 One final comment.
 The base-port address is very likely to change, and therefore should be defined in only one place.
 This does *not* mean it has to be defined as a constant.
-Provided that the base-port address won’t be used outside of this lexicon of port names, it’s just as well to refer to it by number here.
+Provided that the base-port address won’t be used outside of this lexicon of port names, it\’s just as well to refer to it by number here.

 .. code-block:: none